Skip to content

 Result:

-You can also embed a figure as SVG but this is not recommended because the text data such as the x and y axis bars might not show as illustrated in the result image because plotly places this data in a svg text tag which is currently not supported by FPDF2.
+While you can also embed a figure as SVG, this is not recommended as text data - such as the x and y axis bars - might not be displayed, because plotly places this data in a SVG text tag which is currently not supported by fpdf2.

 Before running this example, please install the required dependencies: